Holding an Offer

 I have sent my final transcript/certificate, will I receive an acknowledgment?

 We do not normally acknowledge receipt of the documentation that has been sent.
-However, you will get a reply as soon as the final decision has been taken and a revised offer will be made accordingly.
+However, once the documentation sent has been confirmed as meeting the condition of your offer letter you will get a reply and a revised offer will be made accordingly.

 I will not get my final grades and evidence of my degree award before the deadline set in my offer letter, will my offer still stand?